Pratiable/IronworksTranslator/README.md

 A tool that translates FFXIV in-game chat in real-time.

-This version is an improved fork of the original [IronworksTranslator](https://github.com/sappho192/IronworksTranslator) with added support for the Gemini translation engine.
+This version is an improved fork of the original [IronworksTranslator](https://github.com/sappho192/IronworksTranslator) with added support for the Gemini.

 ## System Requirements
 - Windows 10 64bit or higher